abtion/rails-template/README.example.md

 # Production

+The project is hosted by [heroku](https://heroku.com).

+Current dyno types and add-on plans can be found in the project's [heroku dashboard](https://dashboard.heroku.com/apps/PROJECT_NAME-production).
+To access the dashboard, a heroku user with access to the abtion team is required.

 ## Deployments

-The project is hosted by [heroku](https://heroku.com).

-Review apps and CI are enabled for PR's.
+Review apps and CI are enable for PR's.
 Auto merge setup to staging environment on merging of branches into master.

 Remote (App)
 Staging https://git.heroku.com/PROJECT_NAME-staging-eu.git (https://PROJECT_NAME-staging-eu.herokuapp.com/)